Credit Card Utilization: 1% vs. 0%

 Closing your credit card accounts isn’t the best move you can make, particularly when it comes to your oldest one.

 When you close out a credit card, you lose that particular credit limit from your total available credit.
-That leads to utilization climbing up and dragging down your credit score.
+That leads to card utilization climbing up and dragging down your credit score.

 Inform Yourself About Your Options

 Striking that desired credit card balance is no easy feat.
 We have covered the fundamentals of the 1% vs. 0% debate.
-We also dealt with the best tips to keep your utilization in the one-digit range.
+We also dealt with the best tips to keep your credit card utilization in the one-digit range.
 Nevertheless, doing all this by yourself can be tricky.
 Thankfully, there are credit experts on hand that can help.
 White, Jacobs and Associates has a team of credit analysts who will sit down with you for a free consultation.